-Issue 7: Mandatory Insurances
+Part 7: Mandatory Insurances

 There are two mandatory insurances that need to be set up by every Hong Kong employer: the 'Mandatory Provident Fund' ("MPF") and the 'Employers Compensation Insurance' ("ECI").
+Medical insurance is voluntary and common market practice.

 (i) MPF